-As described on the privacy best practices page, apps should only ask for the type of location permission that's critical to the user-facing feature, and properly disclose this to users.
+As described on the request location permissions and privacy best practices pages, apps should only ask for the type of location permission that's critical to the user-facing feature, and properly disclose this to users.
 The majority of use cases only require location when the user is engaging with the app.
 If your app requires background location, such as when implementing geofencing, make sure that it's critical to the core functionality of the app, offers clear benefits to the user, and is done in a way that's obvious to them.

 Background location access checklist